 Further, while paralegals and legal assistants may not serve as Lawclerks, the guidelines, rules, and case law analyzing the services that may be provided by legal assistants and paralegals is nonetheless instructive as to what services may be employed by a paraprofessional without engaging in the unauthorized practice of law.
-For instance, the National Association of Legal Assistants (NALA) has formulated its Code of Ethics and Professional Responsibility (the "NALA Code"), as well as Model Standards and Guidelines for Utilization of Paralegals (the "NALA Guidelines") that its members must follow to remain a member in good stating with the organization.10 Most applicable here, the NALA Guidelines, citing to Model Rule 5.3, provide that "a paralegal is allowed to perform any task which is properly delegated and supervised by a lawyer, as long as the lawyer is ultimately responsible to the client and assumes complete professional responsibility for the work product."11
+For instance, the National Association of Legal Assistants (NALA) has formulated its Code of Ethics and Professional Responsibility (the "NALA Code"), as well as Model Standards and Guidelines for Utilization of Paralegals (the "NALA Guidelines") that its members must follow to remain a member in good stating with the organization.
+Most applicable here, the NALA Guidelines, citing to Model Rule 5.3, provide that "a paralegal is allowed to perform any task which is properly delegated and supervised by a lawyer, as long as the lawyer is ultimately responsible to the client and assumes complete professional responsibility for the work product."
+In the context of the client and assumes complete professional responsibility for the work product."

-The NALA Code further instructs that the attorney and not the paralegal must form and maintain the direct relationship with the client and that the paralegal is prohibited from: (i) engaging in, encouraging, or contributing to any act that could constitute the practice of law; (ii) establishing attorney-client relationships, setting fees, giving legal opinions or advice, or representing a client before a court or agency unless specifically authorized by that court or agency; and (iii) engaging in conduct or taking any action that would assist or involve the lawyer in a violation of professional ethics or giving the appearance of impropriety.12 However, such restrictions do not alter the requirement that a paralegal must use discretion and professional judgment commensurate with his knowledge and experience, but must not render independent
+The NALA Code further instructs that the attorney and not the paralegal must form and maintain the direct relationship with the client and that the paralegal is prohibited from: (i) engaging in, encouraging, or contributing to any act that could constitute the practice of law; (ii) establishing attorney-client relationships, setting fees, giving legal opinions or advice, or representing a client before a court or agency unless specifically authorized by that court or agency; and (iii) engaging in conduct or taking any action that would assist or involve the lawyer in a violation of professional ethics or giving the appearance of impropriety.
+However, such restrictions do not alter the requirement that a paralegal must use discretion and professional judgment commensurate with his knowledge and experience, but must not render independent